-A King College education is one that integrates faith, learning, and life in keeping with the mission and identity of the College.
+A King College education is one that integrates our core values of faith, scholarship, service, and career in keeping with the mission and identity of the College.
 This education seeks to provide opportunities for students to become competent in their chosen fields of study, to grow toward maturity in their understanding of Christian faith, and to make personal commitments for responsible service and stewardship in the world.
 It maintains high academic standards while supporting the development of skills essential for success in a rigorous academic program.